-The Isaac Regional Council Local Government Area is home to 22 currently operating coal mines, quarries, and gas production fields.
+There are 15 currently operating and emitting sources of PM{10} and $PM{2.5}$ within 50 km of the Project according to National Pollutant Inventory (NPI) emissions data for the 2020-2021 reporting period.
 Ambient dust levels across the area are influenced by these existing anthropogenic sources.
 Within Moranbah township, some additional localised sources may also contribute to dust levels (e.g. construction sites and dust from the use of unpaved roads).

 There are a number of existing coal mines in the region that may contribute to ambient dust concentrations.
 These are shown on Figure 1.
-Table 4 details the dust emissions (PM{10} and $PM{2.5}$) reported to the National Pollutant Inventory (NPI) database (NPI, 2020) for 2018/19 from identified industries in the Project region.
+Table 4 details the dust emissions (PM{10} and $PM{2.5}$) reported to the NPI database (NPI, 2022) for 2020/21 from identified industries in the Project region.